grstein/quarkus-distroless-demo/README.md

-# Quarkus: JRE vs Native vs Distroless Native
+# Quarkus: JVM vs JVM Distroless vs Native vs Distroless Native

-This is a demonstration how to build and use a Quarkus application in `JRE`, `Native` and `Distroless Native` modes.
+This is a demonstration how to build and use a Quarkus application in `JRE`, `Distroless JVM`, `Native`, and `Distroless Native` modes.

 ## Getting started

-A Makefile is provided to `build`, see the difference (in `MB`) and `run` all 3 images.
+A Makefile is provided to `build`, see the difference (in `MB`) and `run` all 4 images.
 The application used is the official Quarkus [Getting Started](https://quarkus.io/guides/getting-started) and the docker files are Multi-Staged, so you just need docker to test it.

 ## Requirements